lucasnotini/lucasnotini/README.md

 ## 💻 About me:

-I have passion for creating solutions for life problems since a young age.
+I am a Python programmer that has a passion for solving life's problems since a young age.

-I use to say that if there's a solution to a problem, I will for sure find it :monocle_face:
+I use to say that if there's a solution out there, I will for sure find it! :monocle_face:

 I'm good at:
-- Python - Django/Flask/Pandas/Streamlit/Matplotlib
+- Python - Django/Pandas/Streamlit/Matplotlib
 - Aws EC2
 - Oracle Cloud VMs
 - Sql Databases